ferparra/My-Readwise/pages/Tweets From Morgan Housel (highlights).md

 	- @pmarca @balajis "They don't make 'em like they used to, but then again they never did." -Don Meredith ([View Tweet](https://twitter.com/morganhousel/status/1500618670455734272))
 	- “The grass is always greener on the side that’s fertilized with bullshit.” ([View Tweet](https://twitter.com/morganhousel/status/1511776167581282305))
 	- “Everyone driving slower than you is an idiot and everyone driving faster than you is a maniac.” -George Carlin ([View Tweet](https://twitter.com/morganhousel/status/1532900642934558720))
-	- Lots of pain as people realize what they thought was their own investment genius was actually just low interest rates. ([View Tweet](https://twitter.com/morganhousel/status/1573317561907052544))
+	- Lots of pain as people realize what they thought was their own investment genius was actually just low [[interest rates]]. ([View Tweet](https://twitter.com/morganhousel/status/1573317561907052544))
 - New highlights added [[Nov 20th, 2022]] at 12:15 PM
 	- The best way to teach that life is about probability not certainty: